Limits of Multilayer Diffusion Network Inference in Social Media Research: Results

-\subsubsection{Varying cascade size distribution}
+Using the inference framework and synthetic data described above, we systematically assessed the performance of the inference framework under different network and diffusion settings.
+Specifically, we looked at how the inference accuracy varies with cascade size distribution, cascade filtering, network density, network size, number of layers, layer overlap, and mixed spreading.
+We report these results in the following paragraphs.

+\subsection{Varying Cascade Size Distribution}

-In the first set of experiments, we have the setting of $N=1000, \mu_{in}=0.5, K=2, \phi=0, |E_A|=4422, \epsilon_{max}=0$, no cascade filtering, and $\gamma$ taking 1, 2, 4, or 8.
+In our first experiment, we have the setting of $N=1000, \mu_{in}=0.5, K=2, \phi=0, |E_A|=4422, \epsilon_{max}=0$, no cascade filtering, and $\gamma$ taking 1, 2, 4, or 8.
 Under each $\gamma$ value, we inspect how the inference performance changes as we increase the number of cascades, more specifically when the cascade-edge ratio (i.e., the ratio between the number of cascades $C$ and the number of edges in the aggregated network $|E_A|$, abbreviated as C-E ratio) is 1, 2, 4, 8, or 16.

 The results are shown in Figure~\ref{fig:res}a.
 We see that the accuracy of the single layer inference almost always grows with the number of cascades used, but it remains lower for larger $\gamma$ values.
 This is reasonable because cascades generated under larger $\gamma$ values are of smaller sizes, and thus contain less information for the edge inference.
 However, regardless of the $\gamma$ value, the AUC score always exceeds 0.99 when provided $16\cdot|E_A|$ cascades.
-We provide in Appendix~\ref{app:auc} a mapping from the AUC score to the recovery rate of edges in the ground-truth network, which serves as a reference for interpreting the values.
+We provide in Table~\ref{tab:auc} a mapping from the AUC score to the recovery rate of edges in the ground-truth network, which serves as a reference for interpreting the values.
 For example, under the setting of $N=1000, |E_A|=4422, |E_S|=1.1\cdot|E_A|=4864, \gamma=8$ and C-E ratio=4, the AUC score is approximately 0.97, and the single layer inference is able to discover about 89\% of the ground-truth edges, among the 4864 edges it infers.

 With respect to the multilayer inference accuracy, we observe that when $\gamma=4$ or $\gamma=8$ and there is no cascade filtering, the $\pi$ accuracy and $\alpha$ correlation are not significantly better than baseline (0.5 and 0 respectively), and both metrics do not necessarily increase with the number of cascades used.
 At best, when $\gamma=1$, the $\pi$ accuracy reaches about 80.5\%, and the $\alpha$ correlation reaches 0.566, given $16\cdot|E_A|$ cascades.
 In a more realistic case of $\gamma=2$, the best $\alpha$ correlation is 0.373 and the best $\pi$ accuracy is only 66.0\%.